top of page

 Naperville Area Humane Society’s in-shelter volunteers work directly with our homeless animals.
 As one of our in-shelter volunteers, you will be at the forefront of helping keep our animals healthy, both mentally and physically.
-It is only through the help of our volunteers that NAHS is able to help so many animals find their forever homes each year!

-Please take a moment to review the volunteer requirements and the FAQ’s below to see if volunteering in the shelter is a good fit for you.
+Please take a moment to review the volunteer requirements and the FAQs below to see if volunteering in the shelter is a good fit for you.

-• Be at least 16 years of age.
+• Be at least 18 years of age

 • Attend an orientation and a mentoring session.